Glossary

 Personalization

-Personalization is the process of tailoring communications or customer experiences taking into account the unique aspects of each individual.
-You can apply personalization on any digital channel if you have access to customer data, including name, address, shopping habits, products purchased, preferences, behavioral data, etc.
+Personalization is the process of tailoring communications or customer experiences to individual customers based on their unique attributes, behaviors, and preferences.
+You can apply personalization on any digital channel if you have access to customer data — often unified through a customer data platform — including name, address, shopping habits, products purchased, preferences, behavioral data, etc.

 Types of Personalization